 All Performers Hit ‘Ceilings of Achievement’

 As a long-time performing pianist and flutist (I spent the first thirty years of my life playing and teaching music), I had to learn how to constantly change up my playing for the better.
-In these next few blogs, I’m going to share what I learned as a musician that will change your performance dramatically—for the better.
+I learned a lot, which I translated to success in real estate.

 You Aren’t as Good as You Can Be—I Promise

 I just did a talk for our area’s Women’s Council, on how to have a much better ‘next year’—how to smash through that ceiling of achievement.
-(Title: Everything I learned about Achievement I learned from Tickling’ the Ivories—also the title of my latest keynote).
+(Title: Everything I learned about Achievement I learned from Tickling’ the Ivories—also the title of my latest keynote–where I use the piano to demonstrate important points).

 As a four-year old, I climbed up on the piano bench and figured out, by ear, how to play “Sue City Sue”—with bass notes, chords, rhythm, melody—the whole shebang.
 I was acclaimed as a little kid.
 However, as I got a little older, I found that playing by ear just wasn’t getting me to be a better player.
 Here’s what I did to get to concert artistry level, and earn a bachelor’s in piano performance—and how you can translate these performance principles to your real estate business.